 Protecting your intellectual property is a tricky matter, as it can include symbols, designs, processes, logos, slogans, artwork, etc. Owners must register their work on the United States Patent and Trademark Office or the United States Copyright Office to enforce their ownership and rights.
 Deciding where to register can be challenging, and to do it properly, you need to know the difference between a trademark and copyright.

-Once you learn the terminology, you will be able to discover everything about DMCA, learn how to copyright, what is a copyright claim, what protects your work other than the DMCA protection, and other valuable information.
+Once you learn the terminology, you will be able to discover everything about the DMCA, learn how to copyright, what a copyright claim is, how the DMCA protection works, and other valuable information.

 What Property Is Protected by Trademarks?

 As the United States Patent and Trademark Office indicates, a trademark protects:

 In other words, a trademark is anything that represents your brand or business in a marketplace.
 Trademarks are not specifically used for legal purposes—they provide a great marketing opportunity to distinguish your product from others.